RogerLuo-Code/coding-practice/docs/lc-solutions/lc0700-0799/lc0787-cheapest-flights-within-k-stops.md

 - Use a dictionary to track the minimum cost to reach a city within a certain number of stops to avoid unnecessary processing.

-???+ "Tips on calculating new cost"
+???+ "Tips on Calculating New Cost"

     - When calculating `new_cost = cost + price`, the `cost` variable represents the
     cost of reaching the `current_city` during the current BFS step.
 This ensures that